Los Angeles County Employees Retirement Association

 The Los Angeles County Employees Retirement Association (LACERA) is an independent Los Angeles County agency that administers and manages the retirement fund for the County and outside Districts (Little Lake Cemetery District, Local Agency Formation Commission for the County of Los Angeles, Los Angeles County Office of Education, and South Coast Air Quality Management District).
-In 2012, it managed defined benefit pension plans for 156,563 civil servants (members), including 56,752 retirees, making it the largest county retirement system in the United States.
+In 2024, it managed defined benefit pension plans for 198,647 civil servants (members), including 56,752 retirees and 10,0611 survivors, making it the largest county retirement system in the United States.
 In 2018, LACERA's net assets were worth US$79.8 billion.

 History

 LACERA was established on January 1, 1938, following passage of the County Employees Retirement Law of 1937 (CERL), which mandates LACERA to pay for the defined retirement benefits of Los Angeles County employees and their beneficiaries.
 In 1971, LACERA began administering a retiree healthcare benefits program.

 Management

-LACERA is governed by two Boards, each composed of 9 members:
+LACERA is governed by two Boards: